Executive Centre

 No analysis available

 Strong, consistent evidence that Executive Centre has security guard service.
-Across dozens of remarks, agents repeatedly describe the building as having "24-hour security," "24/7 security," "security guard," "front desk service," and "on-site security patrol," which strongly supports the MLS amenity.
-The evidence appears consistent across many listings and multiple agents rather than a one-off copy-paste error.
+Across many recent listings, agents repeatedly describe the building as having “24-hour security,” “24/7 security,” “security guard,” and “on-site 24-hour security patrol,” which appears across multiple agents rather than a single copied remark.
+This aligns with the historical MLS pattern showing 18/20 listings marked with SECGUA.

 No analysis available

-Central AC is strongly supported across the listing history and current remarks.
-At least 20+ remarks explicitly mention it, including phrases such as "Features Central AC," "central A/C," "maintenance fee includes central AC," and "new central AC system."
-The repeated mentions across multiple listings and agents look consistent rather than copy-paste error.
+Central AC is strongly supported by the listing history and current remarks.
+Well over 20 listings explicitly mention it, including multiple independent descriptions such as "Features Central AC," "full AC system replacement completed just 2 years ago," and "new central AC system."
+The consistency across many remarks suggests this is a real building feature rather than copy-paste noise.

 At least one listing clearly notes "split air conditioning units for comfort," confirming that some units in Executive Centre use split/mini‑split AC systems.
 Although most other listings reference central AC, they do not rule out additional split systems, and 2/20 MLS records also check the split AC field.
 Because buyers search for buildings where any units have split AC, this feature should be included for the building.